Code-Institute-Submissions/gabriele-andolina-the-underwater-gang_OctResub/README.md

 The homepage concisely informs users of what the website is and what to expect from it.

-* Site logo & Navigation Bar - General
+* Site logo & Navigation Bar - General user

 ![The site logo and navigation bar - general](documentation/images/navbar-general.png)

 The navbar for general users shows the basic functions available.
-The blog is accessible by everyone, whereas the logbook main page will prompt non-authenticated users to sign in or sign up.
+The blog is accessible by everyone, whereas the logbook main page will prompt non-authenticated users to either sign in or sign up.

 * Site logo & Navigation Bar - Authenticated user

 ![The site logo and navigation bar - authenticated user](documentation/images/navbar-signedin.png)

 The navbar for authenticated users changes to reflect their current status.
-The "Sign in" and "Sign up" icons disappear, being replaced by "Write", "Log" and "Logout".
+The "Sign in" and "Sign up" links disappear, being replaced by "Write", "Log" and "Logout".

-* Blog - General
+* Blog - General user

 ![Blog - general](documentation/images/blog-general.png)